ardalis/kata-catalog/katas/Leaderboard.md

 How easily would your design work in different user interfaces (console, web, mobile, etc.)?

 How difficult was it to configure your algorithm to support lowest-to-highest scoring?
 How much duplicate code, if any, is there in your final solution?

+## Flexibility

+How would you modify your solution to work for any given data type?
+Instead of players and games what if you're calculating book sales rankings?
+Can you design your solution such that its operations are configurable, or leverage a design pattern like Adapter to provide a way for it to work with arbitrary existing data structures?